fenago/katacoda-scenarios/azure-functions/azure-functions-docker/steps/13/text.md

 `az functionapp create --name <app_name> --storage-account  <storage_name>  --resource-group myResourceGroup \
 --plan myPremiumPlan --deployment-container-image-name <docker-id>/mydockerimage:v1.0.0`{{copy}}

 The deployment-container-image-name parameter indicates the image hosted on Docker Hub to use to create the function app.
-Use the az functionapp config container show command to view information about the image used for deployment.
-Use the az functionapp config container set command to deploy from a different image.